 Embrace the vibe by being in town for the Bright Autumn Festival (28 April-7 May 2017), a bustling celebration of the area’s colour and seasonal produce.

 Early autumn is harvest time in the Yarra Valley and it’s also a prized period to visit this first-rate wine region.
 An explosion of colours blankets the landscape: vineyards, variable plant life, and exceptional sunsets combine to ensure the region is at its most stunning.

 We were sure to add this region to the list because of the Yarra Valley’s reputation for being a hot-air balloon...ahem...hotspot.
 There is no better time than autumn to admire the immense beauty from the greatest of vantage points - high above.

 Just like other premier wine regions cemented on this list, the Margaret River is a sea of colour at autumn owing to the many eye-catching vineyards dotted throughout.

 The appeal is enhanced by consistently fine yet mild weather that’s well-suited to exploring these magnificent surrounds.
 Autumn (and winter) is celebrated creatively at the Margaret River Readers and Writers Festival (2-4 June 2017), which has a history of attracting leading authors.

-Visit when…staying at Taunton Farm Holiday Park.
+Visit when…staying at BIG4 Taunton Farm Margaret River.

 There are so many Australian locations that sparkle in autumn – which ones make your list?
 Let us know your thoughts in the comments section below.